 By asking us to quote for, arrange or handle your insurances, you are providing your informed agreement to these Terms of Business.

-We draw your particular attention to the section headed ‘Use of personal data’, specifically the sub-section titled ‘Credit checks’.
+We draw your particular attention to the section headed ‘Use of personal data’, specifically the sub-section titled ‘Credit and fraud checks’.

 For your own benefit and protection, you should read these terms carefully.
 If you are unsure about any aspect of our Terms of Business or have any questions regarding our relationship with you, please contact us either on chat via your customer account, by email, or in writing:

 CEME Suite 205

 Wrisk Transfer Limited is registered in England and Wales with company number 10657213.
 Registered address: 45 Gresham Street, London, EC2V 7BG.
 Wrisk Transfer Limited is authorised and regulated by the Financial Conduct Authority (FCA).
 Our Financial Services Register number is 788062.

 Our permitted business is introducing, arranging, dealing as an agent and assisting in the administration and performance in respect of non-investment insurance contracts and credit broking and supplementary debt-related administration in relation to insurance instalment facilities.
 You may check this on the Financial Services Register by visiting the FCA’s website, register.fca.org.uk or by contacting the FCA on 0800 111 6768.

 We source and arrange products but do not offer advice or make personal recommendations when arranging your motor insurance.
 However, we may ask some questions to narrow down the selection of products on which we will provide details.
 You will then need to make your own choice about how to proceed.

 In providing our service, we act as an agent of the insurer.

 We offer private motor insurance products from Highway Insurance Company Limited.